umangborad123/Breadth-First-Search-Shortest-Reach/README.md

 ## Input Format

-The first line contains an integer, q, denoting the number of queries.
+The first line contains an integer q, denoting the number of queries.
 The subsequent lines describe each query in the following format:

 - The first line contains two space-separated integers describing the respective values of n(the number of nodes) and m (the number of edges) in the graph.
 - Each line i of the m subsequent lines contains two space-separated integers, u and v, describing an edge connecting node u to node v.